ValveSoftware/source-sdk-2013/.github/ISSUE_TEMPLATE/feature-request---misc.md

 ---
-name: Miscellaneous - Feature request
+name: Feature request - Miscellaneous
-about: Suggest an idea not related to any of the subjects mentioned above.
+about: Suggest an idea not related to any of the other subjects.
 title: "[MISC] "
 labels: Enhancement
 assignees: ''